k-gorod/Scandiweb-task/README.md

 3. Babel
 4. Webpack

+# ?
+> Inside return of Slide component you can insert any HTML content, and send in props any data object.

+---

 > This project doesn't contain any additional libraries.
 Only loaders and presets that i need to implement my working flow